posita/dyce/docs/tutorial.md

 ```

-The results show there is one way to make ``18``, two ways to make ``21``, three ways to make ``24``, etc.
-One way to model the outcomes of subtracting the least of two six-sided dice from the greatest is:
+One way to model the outcomes of subtracting the lesser of two six-sided dice from the greater is:

 ```python
 >>> abs(H(6) - H(6))